I can already see I have you thinking, where is that? I have never heard of it. Oh, but you have. It is known worldwide as Vietnam.

 The point of this section is again apart from Arnhem.
 ALL the other bridges were taken by US troops.

 As you see just in those two sections the US helped Europe out of the mess, where were the French?
 Apart from the resistance and some Marquis cells, most of the forces had been forced to capitulate within months.

 Prior to WW2, the area was known as French Indochina and was part of the French Republic.
 At the onset of the war France pulled out to fight in Europe.
 After the war, the French went back to Indochina, by this time Communism was rife in the area we know as North Vietnam.

 The French fought running battles with the militia in Vietnam until the fall of Dien Bien Phu in 1956.
 Then for 6 years, the UK & Australian forces tried to hold the peace.
 US forces did not go into Vietnam until late in 1962.

 Lots of people liken the fall of Dien Bien Phu to Khe Sahn.
 They could hardly be less alike.

 The French had been told by ARVN (Army of the Republic of Vietnam), that the NVA (North Vietnamese Army) at Dien Bien Phu had been supplied by Russia with modern guns but chose to ignore this advice, thinking that they were fighting a native army with bows, arrows and old weapons.

-Khe Sahn on the other hand was what was termed as an FSB (Fire Support Base), to give you an idea it was like the Martians in the original film “War of the worlds,” if any base came under attack, any two more could support it with artillery, troops and planes.
+Khe Sahn on the other hand was what was termed an FSB (Fire Support Base), to give you an idea it was like the Martians in the original film “War of the worlds,” if any base came under attack, and two more could support it with artillery, troops, and planes.

 He did not like it when I also pointed out that the Swiss may have given the world one of its dirtiest words (Mercenary) but in the 1960s’ it was Africa that made people like Mike Hoare, Jean Schramme and to a far lesser extent Costas Georgiou wealthy.